CyberToe/HockeyAnalyst/SETUP.md

-# Hockey Assistant Application - Setup Guide
+# Hockey-Assistant Application - Setup Guide

-This guide will help you set up the Hockey Assistant application on your local machine.
+This guide will help you set up the Hockey-Assistant application on your local machine.

 ## Prerequisites